chromice/ae/README.md

 ### Log

 Log library allows you to log events and dump variables for debugging purposes.
-It also automatically captures all uncaught exceptions, errors and notices.
+It also automatically captures all uncaught exceptions, as well as all errors and notices.
 On shutdown, it appends the log as HTML comment to the output sent to the browser, or pipes it to standard error output in [CLI mode](http://php.net/manual/en/features.commandline.php).
 Optionally, the log can be appended to a file in a user–defined directory.

 ```php
 // You must import the library first